 Teaching your kids how to deal with gossipmongers can be challenging.
 Kids want so badly to set the record straight and defend themselves against the gossipmonger allegations.
 But mostly, protesting backfires and keeps the gossip alive.

-It’s important to go over likely Bullying scenarios with your child to help her rehearse what to say and do when the problem occurs.
+Role-playing about bullying Is important to help her rehearse what to say and do when bullying does occur.
 Forget about insulting or threatening the bully.
 Forget about telling your child to “just ignore it.”
-“Cute” and snappy comebacks are tough to pull off, but possible if your child feels comfortable with this strategy.
+Cute” and snappy comebacks are tough to pull off, but possible if your child feels comfortable with this strategy.